 The link between our body, brain and the food we eat is vital and increasingly more well understood.
 As the control centre for our every action, movement and function, the nutrients we put into our bodies are equally as important for our brain as they are for our bones, muscles and skin.

-Just because we largely focus on low-carb and low-calorie dishes, doesn't mean we don't believe in enjoying a nutritionally complete and balanced diet.
+Just because we largely focus on low-carb and low-calorie dishes, doesn't mean we don't believe in enjoying them as part of a nutritionally complete and balanced diet.
 Eating lots of fruit and vegetables is obviously a very good start for any diet/lifestyle, but there are a number of particular foods for which studies have shown links between their consumption and improved brain activity.
-From improved memory and concentration to improved mood and potentially the reduced risk of some mental illnesses - the specific fats and micronutrients of the ingredients below all contribute to your brain's function and your mental health.
+From improved memory and concentration to improved mood and potentially the reduced risk of some mental illnesses - the specific fats and micro nutrients of the ingredients below all contribute to your brain's function and your mental health.
 We've selected a few of our favourite recipes that put these ingredients front and centre (alongside Lo-Dough, of course).

 Oily fishes include salmon, mackerel, trout, sardines and herrings.
 All these types of fish contain Omega 3 fatty acids - the same fatty acids which make up about 30% of your brain's mass.
 The brain uses these fats to build nerve cells and these fatty acids are essential for learning and memory.
 (1, 2)

 According to numerous studies at Tufts University in the US, eating blueberries may be effective in delaying/improving short term memory loss (3).
 Though the term 'superfood' is a bit of a misnomer, it is true to say that blueberries are packed with vitamin C, anthocyanidins and a good amount of soluble fibre - all of which add to the health benefits of eating them.